mfouesneau/mvcomp2/README.md

 ## Some homework guidelines

-**This notebook has no meaning of imposing a format** to give us back your homework.
+**Notebooks have no meaning of imposing a format** to give us back your homework.
 It only gives me a convenient way to keep both texts and codes at the same place.

 The assignment for next week is to finish the exploration of the main routines/functions of the language of your choice and to also give the solutions to the exercises: **both** plotting/exploration and exercises parts are expected for next week.